encointer/book/src/testnet-gesell-tutorial.md

 At REGISTERING, it registers participants on the chain.
 Additionally to registering participants, bootstrappers can endorse other accounts to speed up registration.
-After participants are registered for a ceremony, it can be checked in a seperate shell by calling:
+After participants are registered for a ceremony, the participatns can be verified in a seperate shell by calling:
 ```bash
 ./target/release/encointer-node-notee list-participants
 ```